A Closer Look at Dynamic Scene Graph Generation In the Era of Multimodal Large Language Models: Related Work

 \section{Related Work}

-\subsection{Scene Graph Generation}
+\paragraph{Scene Graph Generation.}

-Scene Graph Generation (SGG) provides a structured representation of the visual content.
-It has been studied extensively for image modality, with approaches focusing on leveraging the graph property of the scene graph via Message Passing~\cite{xu-2017, li2017vipcnn, yang2018graph, tang2018neural} and Graph Convolutional Network~\cite{gpsnet}.
+Scene Graph Generation (SGG) provides a graph-based representation of the visual content.
+Traditional approaches typically exploit the graph property of the scene graph via Message Passing~\cite{xu-2017, li2017vipcnn, yang2018graph, tang2018neural} and Graph Convolutional Network~\cite{gpsnet}.
 Another line of works focuses on handling the long-tailed problem due to coarse labeling~\cite{tang2020unbiasedscenegraphgeneration, sun2023unbiasedscenegraphgeneration, hilo}.

-\paragraph{SGG with Multimodal Foundational Models.} Recently, several works utilize pre-trained multimodal foundational models for SGG.
-For instance, $\text{VS}^3$ utilizes the pre-trained GLIP~\cite{glip} for region-word alignment, and \cite{pixel2graph} treats SGG as an image-to-sequence task by finetuning BLIP~\cite{blip} for object/predicate prediction as well as localization.
+Given to the advances in Vision Language Models~\cite{clip, blip} and Multimodal Large Language Models~\cite{llava, qwen3vl}, several recent works utilize pre-trained multimodal foundational models for open-vocabulary SGG~\cite{vs3, pixel2graph}.
+For instance, $\text{VS}^3$ utilizes the pre-trained GLIP~\cite{glip} for region-word alignment, and \cite{pixel2graph} treats SGG as an image-to-sequence task by finetuning BLIP~\cite{blip} for entity/relation prediction and localization.

-\paragraph{GPT-Assisted SGG.} Another line of recent works utilizes Large Language Models (LLMs) to assist SGG.
-LLM4SGG~\cite{llm4sgg} utilizes ChatGPT to generate scene graph data from image (video) captions to train existing SGG methods for weakly-supervised SGG.
-Similarly, LASER~\cite{laser} also leverages ChatGPT to form ground-truth labels, but it converts natural language to formal video specifications and guides the training via a neuro-symbolic alignment score.
-VLPrompt~\cite{vlprompt} prompts a LLM to generate likely predicates given subject-object pairs, which are used as auxiliary context for relation prediction.

-Instead of using LLMs as an auxiliary module, in this work, we explore the possibility of leveraging LMMs for direct scene graph generation.

-\subsubsection{Dynamic Scene Graph Generation}
+\paragraph{Dynamic Scene Graph Generation.}